-After the answering system answers a call, it plays the outgoing message, beeps, and records the caller's message.
+After the answering system answers a call, it plays the outgoing message, beeps, then records the caller's message.

-Each incoming message can be up to 1 or 4 minutes long, depending on how you set REC TIME (see "Setting the Record Time" on Page 22).
-The answering system's maximum recording capacity is 18 minutes.
+Each incoming message can be up to 1 or 4 minutes long, depending on how you set REC TIME (see "Setting the Record Time" on Page 24).
+The answering system's maximum recording capacity is 18 minutes or up to 59 messages.